sohailsomani/soso-state/README.md

 3. The traversal to set the new value

 would result in a system that is effectively equivalent to hand-written code.

+This is the trapdoor for performance referenced earlier and I believe it would be very difficult to improve upon this performance for hand-written code.

+There are still other performance improvements that can be made, but this is the one that would probably overcome any performance-related objections.